 - Read your script out loud as you work through it.

 - Add any music, special effects, transitions, or other video elements you want to see.

-A storyboard is a page or presentation that includes a video’s planned scenes so that your team knows exactly what to shoot when production starts.
+A storyboard is a page or presentation of a video’s planned scenes so your team knows exactly what to shoot when production starts.

 Using a template like the one below, teams can either draw out how they’re picturing the scene, or find online stock images that help depict each part of the story.

-The final step in the research and planning phase is finding your location for shooting your video.
+The final step in the research and planning phase is finding your location and making a schedule for the shoot.

-This will depend heavily on the concept of your video.
+The location will depend heavily on the concept of your video.
 For example, if you’re shooting a video about skateboarding products, you likely need a street setting.
-A quiet office with a green screen backdrop or another basic background would be ideal if you're creating an informational video.
+A quiet office with a green screen backdrop or another basic background will be ideal if you’re creating an informational video.

 💡 Action item: If you need to book your planned recording space, do so well ahead of time so your team can properly prepare.